mangroves

 Your gift will allow us to take swift conservation action when and where it is needed most.

-Living at the intersection of land and sea, mangrove forests provide ideal habitat for fish, crustaceans and other organisms seeking food and shelter.
-Their dense tangle of prop roots stabilize coastlines and are well adapted to the daily rise and fall of tides.
+At the intersection of land and sea, mangrove forests provide habitat for fish, crustaceans, birds, and other wildlife.
+Their dense, tangled roots stabilize coastlines and are well adapted to the ocean’s rise and fall.

 Royal Turtle